jdmack/cw-vote/README.md

 ## Description
-A JavaScript application for voting functionality to vote for different factions for Community Warfare constracts in MechWarrior Online.
+A JavaScript application for voting functionality to vote for different factions for Community Warfare contracts in MechWarrior Online.
 Specifically runs on Enjin using the Engin API.

 ## Specification